 Kimberly Henry Quagliaroli was elected to the Board of Trustees in October 2015.
 Kim was a consultant to the Boston Area Rape Crisis Center and also served as Director of the Interagency Human Trafficking Policy Task Force at the MA Attorney General's Office and a Marketing Manager at Fidelity Investments.
 Kim is a resident of Boston's South End.

-Daniel Cence was elected to the Board of Trustees in September 2009.
-Daniel is a Senior Vice President at Solomon McCown, running their government relations practice.
-His areas of expertise include digital PR and social media marketing, as well as crisis management.
-Daniel's previous experience includes founding Cence Cinotti Strategies, and serving as Government & Community Affairs Director for District Attorney Daniel Conley.
+Dan Cence was elected to the Board of Trustees in September 2009.
+He is Chief Executive Officer at Issues Management Group.
+A veteran political and communications strategist, Dan has more than 25 years of experience in both the public and private sectors in communications, politics and government affairs.
+Dan's previous experience includes founding Cence Cinotti Strategies, and serving as Government & Community Affairs Director for District Attorney Daniel F. Conley.